Joriiss/sinotales-dashboard/n8n_post_idea_generation_prompt.md

    - Let these inspire you to explore different topics, regions, or angles
    - Don't just copy the context - use it as inspiration for originality

-5. **Search Strategy:**
+5. **Search Strategy - CRITICAL:**
+   - **You MUST search for each idea BEFORE creating it** - this is not optional
+   - Extract keywords FROM your generated idea (not generic terms)
-   - When using `search_post_ideas`, use SHORT, GENERIC keywords (1-2 words)
+   - Use SHORT, SPECIFIC keywords (1-2 words) related to your idea:
-   - Examples: "Chengdu", "metro", "food", "Tibet", "train" - NOT full titles
+     - If your idea is "Complete Guide to Chengdu's Food Scene" → search for "Chengdu" or "food" (NOT "china")
+     - If your idea is "Beijing Metro Guide" → search for "Beijing" or "metro" (NOT "china")
+     - If your idea is "Tibet Travel Tips" → search for "Tibet" (NOT "china")
+   - **NEVER use "china" as a search term** - it's too broad and returns everything
+   - **Use DIFFERENT search keywords for each idea** - don't repeat the same search
-   - The search uses partial matching, so broader terms find more results
+   - The search uses partial matching, so specific terms find relevant results
+   - Examples of good searches: "Chengdu", "metro", "food", "Tibet", "train", "visa", "Shanghai" - NOT "china"

 6. **Error Handling - CRITICAL:**
    - **When you get `success: false` with `rejected: true` and `reason: "idea_too_similar"`:**